byllyfish/shellous/README.md

 >>> import shellous
 ```

 Before we can do anything else, we need to create a **context**.
-This is our chance to customize
-settings like environment variables or text encoding.
-Store the context in a short variable
+Store the context in a
-name like `sh` because we'll be typing it a lot.
+short variable name like `sh` because we'll be typing it a lot.

 ```python-repl
 >>> sh = shellous.context()